-Brethren, the words are amusing, although there is no doubt about what they mean.
-Here, as I demonstrate, are the exact words, no more and no less than what I say: "Squeeze ye master in ye backbone" (Notice brethren, a proper hug.')
-"Put your knees between his and say "Matchpin."
-That, brethren, is our second version of the word of the third degree.
-We started with "Mahabyn", and now "Matchpin", a word horribly debased.
-Let me say now, loud and clear, nobody knows what the correct word is.
+Squeese the Master by ye back bone, put your knee between his, & say Matchpin.

+That, Brethren, is our second version of the word of the third degree.
+We started with 'Mahabyn', and now 'Matchpin', horribly debased.
+Let me say now, loud and clear, nobody knows what the correct word was.
 It was probably Hebrew originally, but all the early versions are debased.
 We might work backwards, translating from the English, but we cannot be certain that our English words are correct.
-So, here in the Trinity College, Dublin, Manuscript, we have, for the very first time, a document which has separate secrets for three separate degrees; the Enterprentice, the fellow-craftsman and the master.
+So, here in the Trinity College, Dublin, MS, we have, for the very first time, a document which has separate secrets for three separate degrees; the enterprentice, the fellowcraftsman and the master.
 It is not proof of three degrees in practice, but it does show that somebody was playing with this idea in 1711.

 The next piece of evidence on this theme comes from the first printed exposure, printed and published for entertainment or for spite, in a London newspaper, The Flying Post.
-The text is known as a "Mason's Examination".
-By this time, 1723, the questions had multiplied enormously.
-It was quite a long catechism and it contained several pieces of rhyme, all interesting, but only one of particular importance to my present purpose and here it is:
+The text is known as a 'Mason's Examination'.
+By this time, 1723, the catechism was much longer and the text contained several pieces of rhyme, all interesting, but only one of particular importance to my present purpose and here it is:

-"An enter'd Mason I haue been,

-Boaz and Jachin I have seen;

-A Fellow I was sworn most rare,

-And Know the Ashler, Diamond, and Square:

-I know the Master's Part full well,

-As honest Maughbin will you tell."
+'An enter'd Mason I have been, Boaz and Jachin I have seen; A Fellow I was sworn most rare, And Know the Astler, Diamond, and Square: I know the Master's Part full well, As honest Maughbin will you tell.'

-Notice, brethren, there are still two pillars for the F.A., and once again somebody is dividing the masonic secrets into three parts for three different categories of masons.
+Notice, Brethren, there are still two pillars for the EA, and once again somebody is dividing the Masonic secrets into three parts for three different categories of Masons.
 The idea of three degrees is in the air.
 We are still looking for minutes but they have not come yet.
+Next, we have another priceless document, dated 1726, the Graham MS, a fascinating text which begins with a catechism of some thirty Questions and Answers, followed by a collection of legends, mainly about biblical characters, each story with a kind of